What texts does the robot use for image search?

 You don't need to put all the site's or page's keywords in the alt

-attribute, only the ones that describe the image.
-This helps the robot find the most appropriate image, and makes it easier for Yandex users to find it in search results and get to your site.
-It is not advised to leave the alt
+attribute, only the ones that really describe the image.
+This will help the robot find the most appropriate image and make it easier for Yandex users to select it from the search results and get to your site.
+We don't recommend leaving the alt

 attribute empty.

-If you add several similar images (for example, photos of a product from an online store), you should set unique alt
+If you add multiple similar images (such as product photos in an online store), set a unique alt

-attributes for them (e.g., front view, back view).
+attribute for each of them (for example, front or back view).

 tag